-for the project, and indeed HS2 Ltd, Light future for the Marches?
+Light future for the Marches?

-By Steve Boulding For years, the Cambrian Railways Company, the Great Western and the London & North Western fought for passenger and freight traffic in the Marches and mid Wales But since the 1960s, large areas have been without train services.
+By Steve Boulding

+For years, the Cambrian Railways Company, the Great Western and the London & North Western fought for passenger and freight traffic in the Marches and mid Wales.

+But since the 1960s, large areas have been without train services.
 One of the worst hit places is Oswestry, once the proud headquarters of the Cambrian Railways which operated over 300 miles of track.

 Until the devastating withdrawal of passenger and most freight services in 1960-65, robbing Oswestry of its raison d'être, the railway formed a large part of Oswestry's economy.
 The town remains economically disadvantaged to the present day.

 Gobowen station, two miles to the north, remained open, served by trains on the Shrewsbury-Chester line, and became the railhead for a large area.

-The line from Gobowen survived in situ through Oswestry, with some aggregate traffic running until the 1980s as far as Llanyblodwel Ouarry.
+The line from Gobowen survived in situ through Oswestry, with some aggregate traffic running until the 1980s as far as Llanyblodwel Quarry.

 When BR announced the closure of the line through Oswestry, Birmingham City Council appealed to keep it open.
-The council had identified the almost worked-out quarry as a potential huge landfill site for domestic and commercial waste, served by daily trains from the West Midlands While the details were being studied, BR declared the line "out of use" (mothballed).
+The council had identified the almost worked-out quarry as a potential huge landfill site for domestic and commercial waste, served by daily trains from the West Midlands.

+While the details were being studied, BR declared the line "out of use" (mothballed).

 This dragged on for many years, and meanwhile the Ministry of Roads and More Roads built the new Oswestry by-pass section of the A5 trunk road.

-British Rail somehow managed to resist further pressure to close the The level crossing is still in place, connected to the power supply, and, in theory, operable Campaigners are hoping the line and the level crossing can be used as part of a rail service. almost a mile away.
+British Rail somehow managed to resist further pressure to close the line completely, and a half-barrier level crossing and warning lights were installed.

+The level crossing is still in place, connected to the power supply, and, in theory, operable.
+Campaigners are hoping the line and the level crossing can be used as part of a rail service.

+Cambrian Heritage Railways submitted a Restoring Your Railway bid to reopen the line from Gobowen to Oswestry.

+Oswestry station is a grade II listed building and is the operational base for a steam and diesel heritage service to Weston Wharf, almost a mile away.

+The group has ambitions to extend six miles to Llanymynech with a rail-based shuttle service.